Comparing Deer Consumer Products (OTCMKTS:DEER) & Aterian (NASDAQ:ATER)

 Deer Consumer Products (OTCMKTS:DEER) and Aterian (NASDAQ:ATER) are both consumer discretionary companies, but which is the better stock?
-We will contrast the two businesses based on the strength of their earnings, dividends, profitability, analyst recommendations, institutional ownership, risk and valuation.
+We will contrast the two businesses based on the strength of their dividends, valuation, risk, earnings, profitability, institutional ownership and analyst recommendations.

-Deer Consumer Products has a beta of 60.14, suggesting that its share price is 5,914% more volatile than the S&P 500.
-Comparatively, Aterian has a beta of 4.26, suggesting that its share price is 326% more volatile than the S&P 500.

-This is a summary of recent ratings and target prices for Deer Consumer Products and Aterian, as reported by MarketBeat.com.
+This is a summary of current ratings for Deer Consumer Products and Aterian, as reported by MarketBeat.com.

 |Sell Ratings